Miami-Jacobs Career College: History

+In the Williams City Directory, Dayton, Ohio, for 1919-1920, is a record of The "Miami-Jacobs Business College-Incorporated 1916.
+Capital, $20,000 W. E. Harbottle, President and Principal.
+Third floor, s. e. c.
+2d and Ludlow.

 In 1922, a collegiate curriculum was established, with subjects listed in credit hours, with classes organized as lecture-style groups rather than for individual instruction, and with a four-year program leading to a bachelor's degree.
 As business subjects became more popular in high school, Miami-Jacobs, for a period of over 10 years, was chartered by the state to provide training for business teachers.

 In 1956, Miami-Jacobs received its accreditation as a Junior College of Business and began awarding associate degrees.

 In October 1974, the college gave up its building at Second & Ludlow Streets to the City of Dayton for the Courthouse Square project and moved to a campus location with additional parking facilities at Second & Madison Streets— five blocks east of its longtime Second & Ludlow home.
 In August 2002, the college moved to a new facility located at the corner of Second and Patterson.

 In December 2003, Miami-Jacobs Career College was acquired by Delta Educational Systems, Inc., a Virginia Corporation approved to do business in the State of Ohio.
 In 2005, Miami-Jacobs Career College opened its first branch in Springboro, Ohio, offering courses in medical assisting, dental assisting, massage therapy, cosmetology, and esthetics.
 In 2007, the Troy, Ohio, branch opened offering courses in medical assisting, massage therapy, cosmetology and esthetics.

 In 2008, The Academy of Court Reporting in Columbus and Cincinnati, Ohio, also acquired by Delta Career Education Corporation, changed its name to Miami-Jacobs Career College.